sekne18/Reinforcement-Rabbits/README.md

 # Reinforcement-Rabbits

 Disclaimer!
 This project was made for learning purposes only!
-Its library is now outdated and has changed a lot since this version 0.10.0.
+The library is now outdated and has changed a lot since this version 0.10.0.

 Game is using reinforcement learning from ML-Agents library.
 It was made in Unity and has 3 play modes.
 First is only you playing, second is only watching a rabbit, third is you competing against a rabbit.
 Goal is collecting eggs.
 Rabbit can orient himself in space and collect eggs.